stefanocampanella/MHPC-project/docs/problem/problem.md

-# Formal Definition of the Problem
+# Derivative-free Optimization using Evolutionary Algorithms

 ```{epigraph}
 My children, the only true technology is nature.
 All the other forms of manmade technology are perversions.